The history of the Aboriginal Tent Embassy

 In 1963, the Yirrkala petition was presented to the Australian Parliament, marking the first major step in the fight for Indigenous Australian rights.

-This petition called for an end to discriminatory practices against First Nations people, particularly around the right to own land.
+Soon, it became a wider call for an end to discriminatory practices against First Nations people, particularly around the right to own land.

 Two years later, in 1965, Indigenous Australian rights activist Charles Perkins led a group of students on a bus tour—The Freedom Ride—of First Nations communities in New South Wales.